gimox/json-routing/README.md

 ### CORS
-Enable or disable Cross-origin resource sharing. default is false and disabled.
+Enable or disable Cross-origin resource sharing. default is true, look at global options for more info.

 ### Regex